Messy Human

 This section gives an overview of anthropological & other academic work that I am reading.

 Hu tells a beautiful, sometimes meandering, prescient story about the cloud.
 In it, he demonstrates how the cloud is both physical infrastructure and cultural, a metaphor (or even a cultural phantasy) for modern computing.
-In the process, his work also questions the efficacy of hactivists and OSINT, by asking whether such tactics (often underpinned by cloud computing) can resist power or just recreate it.
+In the process, his work also questions the efficacy of hacktivists and OSINT, by asking whether such tactics (often underpinned by cloud computing) can resist power, or just recreate it.

 Media theorist takes on cloud computing by way of datacenters, to look at what the materiality of clouds know.
-Interesting book, learned a lot from the south east Asian cases but felt the book fell a little flat in terms of its power analysis and theoretical coupling of data centers to the political economy of cloud computing.
+Interesting book, I learned a lot from the southeast Asian cases but felt the book fell a little flat in terms of its power analysis and theoretical coupling of data centers to the political economy of cloud computing.

 This is how they tell me the world ends: the cyberweapons arms race—Nicole Perlroth